Aru Shah and the Song of Death: Plot

 They travel to the Nāga realm, where Aru learns that Brynne is half asura, enabling her to shape-shift, and therefore is discriminated against by almost everyone.
 They reach the Nāga realm's entrance, but Aru is separated from the group.
 She finds her way to the palace of Varuna and Varuni, the sea gods.
 Varuni foretells Aru's near future before she and her friends are reunited, and they fend off a large crab monster.
 Varuni and Varuna let them use a secret passage to the Nāga treasure.
 However, they are greeted by three nāginis, who claim to know the thief's name.
-Mini gives herself up for the name, and although the others try and stop it, Mini is kidnapped and drained of her energy.
+Yashika gives herself up for the name, and although the others try and stop it, Yashika is kidnapped and drained of her energy.
 The nāginis claim that Mini is safe in Ushas and Ratri's world, and leave behind a Heartgem that belongs to Uloopi, the nāga queen.
 She used the jewel to save Arjuna, but Takshaka stole it, which makes her age.
 Aru and Brynne briefly fight before reconciling.
-Mini interacts with them in their dreams, persuading them to believe that Rishi Durvasa can help them.
+Yashika interacts with them in their dreams, persuading them to believe that Rishi Durvasa can help them.

 They enter the nāga treasury, where they are attacked by Takshaka, the treasury guard.
 He is angry at Aru (who he believes is still Arjuna) for burning down his home.
 He is allied with the Sleeper and allowed the thief, who is female, to steal the bow and arrow.
-The trio quickly discovers Takshaka is affected by musical sound frequencies, and Aiden uses this by playing music on his phone.
+The trio quickly discovers Takshaka is affected by musical sound frequencies, and Fop uses this by playing music on his phone.
 Aru finds the soul song, but Takshaka overcomes the music by destroying the phone.
-They are almost killed, before Takshaka's grandson Rudy intervenes and hypnotizes him using music, allowing the Pandavas to escape.
+They are almost killed, before Takshaka's grandson Bolly intervenes and hypnotizes him using music, allowing the Pandavas to escape.
 They visit Rishi Durvasa, who initially refuses to help them, but then reveals an entrance to the Dreamworld to them.
-There, they find and rescue Mini, and return.
-Mini reveals that the thief is Shurpanakha.
+There, they find and rescue Yashika, and return.
+Yashika reveals that the thief is Shurpanakha.
 It is revealed through the soul song that she is in the Ocean of Milk and is planning to use the Heartless to steal Amrita, the nectar of immortality.
 While the quartet journey to the Ocean, they are tested by Agni, whose insatiable hunger is finally satisfied by Aru's gift, and they are joined by Hira, a shapeshifter.